 In the 1980s, with the introduction of computers, a 4-day work week was envisaged in the future.
 Today enabled by technology, we are able and we need to compete globally.
-Your day may start with a 6am call to Australia and a 10pm call to the America.
-Your new client in UAE may be emailing to you all Sunday (a working day for them).
+Your day may start with a 6 am call to Australia and a 10 pm call to America.
+Your new client in UAE may be emailed to you all Sunday (a working day for them).
 The 3-day weekend continues to be a dream.

 In 50 years’ time, a far higher proportion of men and women will be executing tasks that require higher cognitive complexity.
 Our job titles will include analysis, knowledge, intelligence – all require a skill-set for deep thinking.

 By 2065, the digital revolution, currently in its infancy, would have matured.
-Many optimists predicted that computers will us 3-day weekend.
+Many optimists predicted that computers will our 3-day weekend.
 Pessimists have predicted robotics will take over human’s menial jobs and create massive unemployment.
 They are wrong.
-Instead the digital revolution will have enhanced our quality of life and competitiveness.
+Instead, the digital revolution will have enhanced our quality of life and competitiveness.

 Facilities Management in 2065 in Singapore